MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 ## Vulnerabilties

-Check for any known CVEs associated with the device.
+Known CVEs vulnerabiltities are detected and showing in the Defender portal associated with the relevant device.
 Known CVEs can help you decide whether to patch, remove, or contain the device and mitigate risk to your network.
 Alternatively, use advanced hunting queries to collect vulnerabilities across all your devices.

 ## Next steps